|Baseball » Schedule » Roster » News » Coaches » 2013 Statistics » 2013 Quick Facts|

 The backstop spent six seasons in the Kansas City farm system before making his Major League debut in 2004.
 The right-handed stick hit the first of his three MLB home runs at Safeco Field in August 2005, a grand slam off Matt Thornton.

 He would see the field in 58 games over the course of four seasons with the Royals before signing with the Chicago White Sox for the 2008 season and then the Colorado Rockies in 2009 and 2010.

-A graduate of West Lauderdale High School in Collinsville, Miss, Phillips and his wife Jimmi have one son Ethan.
+A graduate of West Lauderdale High School in Collinsville, Miss, Phillips and his wife Jimmi have two sons Ethan and Jackson.